 Grace Ueng (翁惠芷) is Founder & CEO of Savvy Growth, dedicated to helping leaders and their companies maximize success through a unique combination of speaking, consulting and coaching services.
 Founded in 2003 as Savvy Marketing Group, the firm has expanded to focus on helping companies grow.
-Grace is a recognized expert in the areas of marketing strategy and personal branding and consults for clients from start-ups to scale-ups to the Fortune 1000.
+Grace is a recognized expert in marketing strategy and personal branding and consults for clients from start-ups to scale-ups to the Fortune 1000.

 Grace has passion for success and shares this desire with her clients.
 Her 30 years of work experience spans from consulting at Bain & Company to working inside Fortune 500 leaders General Mills and Clorox to contributing to five technology ventures that had exits through public offering or acquisition.